GenesisFR/DS2TroubleshootingGuide/README.md

 1. Create an account on https://www.zerotier.com and sign in.
 2. Download and install ZeroTier.
 3. Right click ZeroTier in the notification area of your taskbar.
     3a.
-(If hosting) Select "Create+Join a network".
+(If hosting) Select "Create and Join Network".
     3b.
-(If joining) Select "Join Network...", input the network ID given to you by the user hosting, then skip to Step 13.
+(If joining) Select "Join Network...", input the network ID given to you by the user hosting (displayed under "Show Networks..."), then skip to Step 13.
 4. Right-click ZeroTier in the bottom right again
 5. Select "ZeroTier Central".
 6. Go to the Networks tab.